-The Plan satisfies the absolute priority rule because each successive class of claims is paid in the correct order and timing.
-Other than the term loans of the vehicle lenders, the secured claim of BVF (Class 1) is paid in full before Class 5; Class 5 is paid in full before Classes 6 and 7; and Classes 8 and 9 get nothing under the Plan.
-Moreover, equity holder Sergio De La Canal is surrendering his equity, and Ms. Toto is acquiring 100% of the equity of the Debtor for \$10,000, which shall be paid to Debtor.
-Ms. Toto, who is not related to Sergio De La Canal, currently works for Debtor and is very knowledgeable of its operations and client base.
+The Plan satisfies the absolute priority rule because (i) each successive class of claims is paid in the correct order and timing, and (ii) all classes above the equity interest Class 9 are paid in full.

+Moreover, equity holder Sergio De La Canal is surrendering his equity, and Ms. Toro is acquiring 100% of the equity of the Debtor for \$10,000, which shall be paid to Debtor.
+Ms. Toro, who is not related to Sergio De La Canal, currently works for Debtor and is knowledgeable of its operations and client base.
 This is a terrific opportunity for her to advance her career and be the proud owner of a woman-owned business.